General enquiries: 0800 326 5559

 At private clinics in the UK, there is a wide range of treatments available.
 This differs in comparison to government-funded services which are stretched and oversubscribed.

-On entering a private clinic, residents undergo a psychiatric assessment.
+On entering a private clinic, residents undergo an admissions assessment.
 This is where the professionals come to understand a lot more about you and the addiction you’re facing.

 From this, they’re able to create a timetabled programme for you to follow at the clinic.